-The Blue River Writers Gathering is a biannual gathering at the H.J.
+The Blue River Writers Gathering is a biennial gathering at the H.J.
 Andrews Experimental Forest intended to be an inspiring and restorative weekend for Northwest nature writers — a chance to meet one another, share our stories, give each other courage in difficult times, and find solace and insight in the deep streams and ancient forests of the Blue River watershed in Oregon.
-Our Gathering is a companion to two others: Glenbrook, in the Vermont hills, and Crestone, which draw writers from the Rockies and Great Basin, both inspired and originally organized by J. Parker Huber, Thoreau scholar and long-time editor of the newsletter Nature's Writing.
+Our Gathering is a companion to two others: Glenbrook, in the Vermont hills, and Crestone, which draws writers from the Rockies and Great Basin, both inspired and originally organized by J. Parker Huber, Thoreau scholar and long-time editor of the newsletter Nature's Writing.
 We held the first Blue River Writers Gathering in 2006.

 Past special guests have included Ursula K. Le Guin (writer, 2006), John Keeble (writer, 2008), Sarah Van Gelder (editor of YES! magazine, 2010), Jennifer San (editor of Orion, 2012), and Kim Stafford (poet laureate of Oregon, 2018).

 If you would like to attend the next Blue River Writers Gathering, please contact us to find out more.

 A note about the 2020 Blue River Writers Gathering during the pandemic: